 In this case of affiliate marketing, the “parent will first approve an applying affiliate to join their affiliate program.
 The parent will supply the link which the affiliate applies to his/her website.

 Thus, anyone wanting to buy the product offered by the parent will click on the affiliates’ parent link to take them to the parent company to purchase the product.
-Payments and any other customer service issue will be handled by the parent.
+Payments and any other customer service issues will be handled by the parent.
 The affiliate will then receive the agreed-upon commission.

 While the majority of affiliate marketing is done through “Cost per Action” that is the process that is described above.
 There are some other methods such as “Cost per Click” and “Cost per Mile”.
 Cost per Click was used more, a few years back, but became undesirable due to fraud.